teemagoddowell/billboard-top-100-songs-spotify-playlist/README.md

 # billboard-top-100-songs-spotify-playlist

 The script ask the users for a date (format: YYYY-MM-DD) </br>
-It then scrapes through Billboard Top 100 chart for that week (based on the users input) and Create a new Spotify Playlist adding each of the songs to your Spotify Playlist.
+It then scrapes through Billboard Top 100 chart for that week (based on the users input) and Creates a new Spotify Playlist adding each of the songs to your Spotify Playlist.

 <b>Requirements:</b>
 - Create Spotify Account